emailicious/api-docs/source/topics/authentication.rst

     }

 .. note::
-    Since Emailicious' usernames contain the "@" caracters which is also used as a `username` and `password` separator you might have to `percent-encode`_ it to `%40` if your client doesn't handle it for you.
+    Since Emailicious' usernames contain the "@" characters which is also used as a `username` and `password` separator you might have to `percent-encode`_ it to `%40` if your client doesn't handle it for you.

 .. _`percent-encode`: https://en.wikipedia.org/wiki/Percent-encoding
-.. _`HTTP basic access authentification`: https://en.wikipedia.org/wiki/Basic_access_authentication
+.. _`HTTP basic access authentication`: https://en.wikipedia.org/wiki/Basic_access_authentication